 Lay greaseproof paper out onto two baking trays.

-Take small handfulls of custard cream dough and roll into a ball before flattening between your palms and placing them on the baking trays.
+Take small handfuls of biscuit dough and roll into a ball before flattening between your palms and placing them on the baking trays.
 Continue until the mix is all used up.